A study on The Vanderbilt Cup Race at the dawning of the auto race

 spectator ones.

 The Vanderbilt Cup Race was held as the road race on Long Island.
-It was
+It

 the first large-scale international race in America and had a geoglaphical advan-